TobKed/blog/content/posts/git_branching.md

 # *     (master)  initial commit
 ```

 What happened?
 Feature branch does not know what is going in master.
 Maybe someone should tell her before?
+Rebase!
 Let's rewind.

 ```shell
 $ git checkout feature